elRomanoff/elRomanoff/README.md

 <h2>Featured Projects</h2>
 I frequently find inspiration in anime or video games, just like the next examples:
 <ul>
    <li>Doki-Doki in Web Browser: a complete clone of a famous anime graphic novel.
 This project is made with Vanilla JS, CSS, and ExpressJs.
 It is responsive and packed with animations, effects, and sounds.
-Additionally, it hides a creepy story behind its colorful and innocent appearance.</li>
+Additionally, it hides a creepy story behind its colorful and innocent appearance. https://doki-doki.onrender.com/</li>

    <li>Goteo Remix Music Video: a stunning visual experience with trap music and pixelart style.
 This project is made with React and CSS.
-While the song is playing, there are animations, state changes, and other effects that give the illusion of watching a music video.</li>
+While the song is playing, there are animations, state changes, and other effects that give the illusion of watching a music video. https://elromanoff.github.io/goteo-remix/</li>

    <li>Pokemon Red Interface: a pixel-perfect clone of the interface of one of the Pokemon Red games for the Nintendo Gameboy Advance.
 This project is made with React, CSS, and PokeApi.
-It allows you to choose 6 different state changes that alter the app and also gives the option to log in with Google to activate a surprise.</li>
+It allows you to choose 6 different state changes that alter the app and also gives the option to log in with Google to activate a surprise. https://elromanoff.github.io/pokeapi/</li>
 </ul>
 <h2>Technologies and Skills</h2>